About This Drug

 - Coughing up blood

-- Rash or itching, or rash that worsens, and/or is not relieved by prescribed medicine
+- New rash or itching, or rash that worsens, and/or is not relieved by prescribed medicine

 - Swelling of legs, ankles, or feet